2 Hare Court | London Barristers Chambers - One of the UK's leading sets

 R v S [2024]

-Ella prosecuted the director of a haulage business who falsified tachograph records, instructed by the DVSA.
-Ella has also appeared in various other private prosecutions alleging fraud on behalf of the DVSA.
+Ella has appeared in various private prosecutions alleging fraud on behalf of the DVSA.

-Ella was instructed by the Attorney General of Jersey for six months, where she provided written advice on a range of criminal investigations (fraud, rape, importation of drugs and serious violence) at the pre-charge stage.
+Ella was instructed by the Attorney General of Jersey for six months, where she provided written advice on a range of criminal investigations (fraud, rape, serious sexual offences, importation of drugs and serious violence) at the pre-charge stage.

 RBG v T [2024]

-Prosecuting the trading of £625k’s worth of counterfeit goods on behalf of a local authority.
+Prosecution of the trading of £625k’s worth of counterfeit goods on behalf of a local authority (on-going).
+The case involves issues of modern slavery, adding a further layer of complexity to this matter.

 LBI v NO [2024]

-Prosecuting the trading of non-compliant cigarettes, electronic cigarettes and other items on behalf of a local authority.
-Expert evidence involved.
-Press release here.
+Prosecution of the trading of £70k’s worth of non-compliant cigarettes, electronic cigarettes and other items on behalf of a local authority.

-Ella was recently instructed by the Attorney General of Jersey to provide pre-charge advice on numerous investigations, including a VAT fraud under legislative provisions that have never before been engaged.
+Ella was recently instructed by HM Attorney General of Jersey to provide pre-charge advice on numerous investigations.

 Before coming to the Bar, Ella was a legal researcher at Peters & Peters.
 She specialised in international sanctions law, drafting a report for the Japanese government on AML enforcement in the UK and EU, making her uniquely placed to advise on matters that touch on both sanctions and criminal law.